-The trailer was very aerodynamic in appearance since it was designed by an aircraft designer.
+The trailer was very aerodynamic in appearance since an aircraft designer designed it.
 The trailer frame was constructed of wood and wire.
-The claim was that the Aerocar trailer could be safely towed at up to 55 miles per hour.
+The claim was that the Aerocar trailer could be safely towed at up to fifty-five miles per hour.
 By the mid-1930s the Curtiss Aerocar Trailers were selling for approximately $5,000, so they were not affordable for the average camping families of the time.

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.